VikensaGrabocka/Assignment-1-Algorithms/README.md

 # Assignment 1

-The author of this project is Vikensa Grabocka.
 This program aims to solve the problem of finding the cheapest configuration of a computing grid used to predict weather.
 It reads a file provided by the user and based on the given data it computes the cheapest cost, the